First time in… Sri Lanka

 Sri Lanka is a relatively small country so, compared to many other Asian countries I’ve visited, it was quick and easy to get between places, rarely more than a couple of hours.
 When the drive was slightly longer, it was exciting to watch the landscape and scenery transform before my eyes.
 Many of the roads passed through small villages – an excellent opportunity to catch snapshots of daily life.

 Train rides in the hill country, where most of the tea plantations are located, are considered some of the most beautiful in the world.
 I took the train from Kandy to Hatton and it was spectacular – certainly beat my daily commute into work!
-These trains are used both by locals and tourists alike and it was interesting to chat about our home culture with Sri Lankans.
+These trains are used both by locals and tourists alike and it was interesting to chat and compare our different cultures.
 The journey was also an excellent opportunity to sit back, relax and just watch the country go by.

 Elephants in Yala national park

 One of the special experiences of my trip was a visit to the Primate Centre within the ancient temple complex of Polonnaruwa.
 I learnt about the species of monkey native to Sri Lanka and the conservation efforts to protect them.
-I found it fascinating to learn about the clear social standings between the primates: from grooming each other to who eats first at meal times, there was a clear hierarchy between the monkeys.
-It was also funny and baffling to see how well behaved these monkeys were in comparison to the monkeys I grew up seeing in India.
+I found it fascinating to learn about the clear social standings between the primates; from grooming each other to who eats first at meal times, there was a clear hierarchy between the monkeys.
+It was also funny and baffling to see how well-behaved these monkeys were in comparison to the monkeys in India.

 Ancient temple complex of Polonnaruwa